macropay-solutions/laravel-lumen-crud-wizard/README.md

 **The lib is proprietary and it can be used only after an agreement.**

-**On request we can issue a test token to be used on a laravel 9 example project that has a dummy db.**
+**On request we can issue a test token to be used on a laravel 9 DEMO project that has a dummy db.**

 **If interested, please contact us https://macropay.net/contact/**